Public Opinion (book): Manufacture of consent

 The political elite are members of the class of people who are incapable of accurately understanding, by themselves, the complex "unseen environment" wherein the public affairs of the modern state occur; thus, Lippmann proposes that a professional, "specialized class" collect and analyze data, and present their conclusions to the society's decision makers, who, in their turn, use the "art of persuasion" to inform the public about the decisions and circumstances affecting them.

+Influence

-The Public and Its Problems, a 1927 book by John Dewey, agreed that the general public is irrational, but rejected Lippman's call for a technocratic elite.
+In his 1927 book The Public and Its Problems, philosopher and educational reformer John Dewey, agreed that the general public is irrational, but rejected Lippman's call for a technocratic elite.
 Dewey believed that in a democracy, the people are also part of the public discourse.
 These contrasting opinions were discussed in the Lippmann-Dewey debate, which started to be widely discussed by the late 1980s in American communication studies circles.

-Lippmann also figured prominently in work by academics Edward S. Herman and Noam Chomsky, who cited Lippmann's advocacy of "manufacture of consent" which referred "to the management of public opinion, which Lippmann felt was necessary for democracy to flourish, since he felt that public opinion was an irrational force."
+Lippmann also figured prominently in work by academics Edward S. Herman and Noam Chomsky, notably in their 1988 book, Manufacturing Consent: The Political Economy of the Mass Media.
+The pair argued that Lippmann's advocacy of "manufacture of consent" was rooted in "the management of public opinion, which Lippmann felt was necessary for democracy to flourish, since he felt that public opinion was an irrational force."